- Code PSYC3018

 This is an Honours Pathway Course.

 Training of psychologists in Australia and internationally is structured around a number of generic skills that are referred to as Graduate Attributes.
 PSYC3018 is structured in such a way that it provides the opportunity for students to develop these skills.
 In addition, it will provide students with generalised and transferable skills that will also be useful in careers outside psychology.
-More particularly, the following graduate attributes and student learning outcomes will be developed through lectures, tutorials and assessment activities in particular:
+More particularly, the following graduate attributes and student learning outcomes will be developed through lectures, practicals and assessment activities in particular:

 1. Knowledge and Understanding of the application of statistics within